farvashani/oqtane.chathubs/README.md

 The Oqtane Framework allows developers to create external modules.

-# Getting Started For Module Dev
+# Getting Started For Oqtane ChatHub Module Dev

 - [x] Get familiar with the Oqtane Framework [GitHub](https://github.com/oqtane/oqtane.framework).
-- [x] Clone the Oqtane Github Repository in Visual Studio Team Explorer.
 - [x] Clone the Oqtane Github Repository in Visual Studio Team Explorer.
 - [x] Create a new branch of the Oqtane 1.0.1 release and check it out.
 - [x] Clone the Oqtane ChatHub Module in VS Team Explorer and build in debug and release mode.